SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 arises from dispersive couplings between \gls*{QHO} modes described by $\hat{\mathcal{U}}_{\rm disp}$, defined in Eq.~\eqref{eq:U_disp}.
 The final term

 arises due to the manner in which the Holstein-like interactions appearing in $\hat{\mathcal{V}}_{\rm hol}$ are parameterized in Eq.~\eqref{eq:V_hol}.

-The high-dimensional integral appearing in Eq.~\eqref{eq:dqmc_Z} is not analytically tractable, but lends itself to a numerical solution.
-In particular, DQMC simulations perform a Monte Carlo sampling of the HS fields $s$ and phonon fields $x$, using as Monte Carlo weights the argument of the integral in Eq.~\eqref{eq:dqmc_Z},
+The high-dimensional integral appearing in Eq.~\eqref{eq:dqmc_Z} is not analytically tractable but lends itself to a numerical solution.
+In particular, DQMC simulations perform a Monte Carlo sampling of the HS fields $s$ and $s'$ and phonon fields $x$, where the argument of the integral in Eq.~\eqref{eq:dqmc_Z} is the Monte Carlo weight

-We note, however, that the Monte Carlo weights as determined by Eq.~\eqref{eq:W_dqmc} are not strictly positive.
-They can take on both positive and negative values in many cases, and can become complex if other types of HS transformations are used.
+We note, however, that these Monte Carlo weights are not guaranteed to remain strictly positive.
+They can take on both positive and negative values in many cases, and can become complex if complex hopping amplitudes appear in the Hamiltonian or complex HS transformations are used to decouple the Hubbard interactions.
 This aspect leads to the well-known Fermion sign problem~\cite{Loh1990sign, Iglovikov2015geometry,mondaini2022quantum}.
-To circumvent the negative weights, \gls*{DQMC} instead takes the absolute value of Eq.~\eqref{eq:W_dqmc} as the Monte Carlo weights
+To circumvent this issue, \gls*{DQMC} instead takes the absolute value of Eq.~\eqref{eq:W_dqmc} as the Monte Carlo weights

-Specifically, applying the Metropolis-Hastings criteria, the acceptance probability for updating the field configuration from $(s,x)$ to $(s',x')$ is given by
+Specifically, applying the Metropolis-Hastings criteria, the acceptance probability for updating the field configuration from $(s^{\phantom\prime}_i,s_i^\prime,x_i^{\phantom\prime})$ to $(s^{\phantom\prime}_f,s^\prime_f,x^{\phantom\prime}_f)$ is given by

-However, using $\overline{W}(s,x)$ necessitates employing a reweighting procedure to recover unbiased measurements from a simulation; this will be discussed more in Sec.~\ref{subsec:errors}.
+However, using $\overline{W}(s,s',x)$ necessitates employing a reweighting procedure to recover unbiased measurements from a simulation; Sec.~\ref{subsec:errors} discusses this procedure in more detail.